davide2894/Google-Developer-Scholarship/README.md

 This repository is where I store all the projects, exercises and quizzes done during the scholarship.

 ## License
-The contents of this repoository are covered under the [MIT License](./LICENSE?raw=true)
+The contents of this repository are covered under the [MIT License](./LICENSE?raw=true)